Why LinkedIn continually restricts its service

 LinkedIn's attitude is arrogant and inflexible.

-That may be counterintuitive in a Web 2.0 world where evangelists are your lifeblood.
+Yes it is.
+But again it's their party.
+That may be counterintuitive in a Web 2.0 world where evangelists and top users are your lifeblood.
 But it works for LinkedIn. ...
 And no new company has arisen to challenge them.

 What can I do?

 DON'T be nasty.
 Don't call LinkedIn names.
 Don't talk about the effect on you as a large networker.
 They never have cared about such members.
 All that may blow off steam and make you feel better.
-But it also makes it all that easier to delete your message and targets you as someone that they don't design the network for.
+But it also makes it all that easier to delete your message and targets you as someone to ignore.

 DO be professional.
 Let them know how their changes adversely impact your business, networking, and use of LinkedIn.